 Advantages of Power BI

 Affordable: Power BI is more cost-effective than Tableau.
-It is a good tool if you do not want to spend much and need dependable software.
+It is a good option if you don’t want to spend much and need dependable software.
 Thanks to its affordability, Microsoft’s Power BI is growing rapidly and is used by over 200,000 businesses globally.

-Works Well with Microsoft Tools: Power BI and Microsoft products such as Excel or Office 365 are always seamless.
+Works Well with Microsoft Tools: Power BI and Microsoft products, such as Excel or Office 365, integrate seamlessly.
 Power BI is easier if your business already employs some of these.
-If you already use Excel for data analysis, Power BI’s seamless connection with Excel will make it easy to start.
+If you already use Excel for data analysis, Power BI’s seamless integration with Excel will make it easy to get started.
+Power BI can also integrate with data models from other platforms, making it easier to connect and utilize existing business intelligence assets.

 User-Friendly: It is an intuitive tool that does not require the help of an IT specialist or previous programming experience.
-Developing reports and dashboards can be straightforward despite a lack of programming skills.
+Developing reports and dashboards can be straightforward, even without programming skills.

 Great for Reporting: Power BI is one of the best business intelligence tools.
 It enables users to create “pretty” reports that are easily navigable and, more importantly, shareable with other stakeholders.
 It’s perfect for any team that needs to share some insight quickly.